Horringer

 Horringer, formerly also called Horningsheath, is a village and civil parish in the West Suffolk district of Suffolk in eastern England.
 It lies on the A143 about two miles south-west of Bury St Edmunds.
-The population in 2011 was 1055.
+The population in 2011 was 1,055.

 Heritage

 Horringer was earlier known as Horningsheath.
-The school kept this spelling until after the Second World War.
+The school retained this spelling until after the Second World War.

-The village includes the main entrance to Ickworth house, a Neoclassical country house which was the seat of the Earls and Marquesses of Bristol until the 7th Marquess sold the lease to the National Trust.
+The village includes the main entrance to Ickworth House, a Neoclassical country house which was the seat of the Earls and Marquesses of Bristol until the 7th Marquess sold the lease to the National Trust.